-Privately-issued digital assets, and private token-based money that is not issued by anyone, have grown tremendously over the past decade.
+Privately-issued digital assets, and private token-based cryptocurrency, have grown tremendously over the past decade.
 Today, these digital assets have neared, or possibly even surpassed, \$2 trillion in market capitalization.
-Given the rapid growth of these assets, and the significant challenges and risks they represent, the work the ITA is doing to solicit stakeholder input on and to establish a framework for enhancing U.S. economic competitiveness in, and leveraging of, digital asset technologies is critical.
-The Clearing House believes that for U.S. firms, including banks, to realize the full potential of digital assets domestically and abroad (1) a comprehensive federal prudential framework applying standards to digital assets that are equivalent to those that apply to depository financial institutions when engaged in functionally similar activities is essential; (2) banks should be no less able to engage in digital-asset-related activities than nonbanks; and (3) federal regulatory clarity is imperative, particularly where digital assets will serve as a means of payment or will be held in custody by financial institutions.
+Given the rapid growth of these assets, and the significant challenges and risks they represent, the work Treasury is doing to solicit stakeholder input on the implications of development and adoption of digital assets, and changes in financial market and payment infrastructures, for U.S. consumers, investors, and businesses and for equitable economic growth is critical.
+The Clearing House believes that for U.S. firms, including banks, to realize the full potential of digital assets (1) a comprehensive federal prudential framework applying standards to digital asset service providers that are equivalent to those that apply to depository financial institutions when engaged in functionally similar activities is essential; (2) banks should be no less able to engage in digital-asset-related activities than nonbanks; and (3) federal regulatory clarity is imperative, particularly where digital assets will serve as a means of payment or will be held in custody by financial institutions.